zedatgithub/docs/features/lottery.md

 ## **Lottery phases** <a id="lottery-phases"></a>

-There are 3 draws per day, once every 8 hours, with at specific UTC time:
+There are 3 draws per day, once every 8 hours, with at specific GMT time:

 * 0 AM
 * 8 AM
 * 4 PM

-An example of a lottery session starting at 8 AM \(UTC\) is as below:
+An example of a lottery session starting at 8 AM \(GMT\) is as below:

 **Phase 1 - Buy Tickets \(8 AM to 4 PM\)**